yuqi-liang-qiqi/SequenzoWebsite/docs/en/function-library/hierarchical_clustering.md

 4. Use `ClusterQuality()` to compare different `k`s with cluster quality indicators (knownn as CQI).
 5. Use `ClusterResults()` to export a membership table and a plot of the proportion of each cluster.

-The downstream analysis after this step would be (1) visualizing each cluster using the state distribution plot or index plot, and (2) fitting a regression model in which you use every individual's membership as either an explanatory variable, or an outcome variable.
+The downstream analysis after this step would be (1) visualizing each cluster using the  [state distribution plots](https://sequenzo.yuqi-liang.tech/en/visualization/state-distribution-plot) or [index plots](https://sequenzo.yuqi-liang.tech/en/visualization/index-plot), and (2) fitting a regression model in which you use every individual's membership as either an explanatory variable, or an outcome variable.

 The following is an example of how to use `Cluster()`, `ClusterQuality()`, and `ClusterResults()` for hierarchical clustering.